pts/movemetafs/README.txt

 -- There is also the write-only attribute `user.mmfs.tags.tag' to add tags (in the value, separated by whitespace) and `user.mmfs.tags.untag' to remove tags.
+-- There is also the write-only attribute `user.mmfs.tags.modify', which can remove all tags (with value `-:all') or add and remove some tags (tags prefixed by `-' will be removed, tags prefixed by `+' or nothing will be added).
+It accepts a whitespace-separated, possibly prefixed list of tags.

 Some of the operations above are markes with `Safe only in meta filesystem.'
 This means that these operations should not be performed on the carrier